catonetworks/cato-cli/catocli/parsers/query_eventsTimeSeries/README.md

 ### Additional Examples
 - Weekly break down by hour of Internet Firewall events by rule_name
 - Weekly hourly breakdown by hour of sum of site events
+- 1 hour 5 min increment of sum of site events used for detecting throttling
-- 1 hour in 5 min increments of sum of site events used for detecting throttling
+- 1 hour 5 min increments of sum of site events used for detecting throttling
-- Basic Event Count Query with enhanced formatting
-- Basic Event Count Query - Returns formatted JSON with granularity-adjusted values
+- Basic event count - weekly hourly
 - Security Events Analysis
 - Security Events Analysis - Daily breakdown of security events
 - Connectivity Events by Country
 - Connectivity Events by Country - Weekly breakdown with country dimensions
-- Threat Analysis with Trend
-- Threat Analysis with Trend - Monthly threat score analysis
 - Socket Connectivity Analysis
 - Socket Connectivity Analysis - Connection events by socket interface